MazRadwan/Sprint1-FrontEndDev/README.md

-# Sprint1-FrontEndDev
+# Winter 2024 - Sprint 1
+**Frontend Development**
-This is the repo for building the Gary Blue's website for front end dev class.
+This is the repo for Gary Blue's website assignment for frontend dev class.

-**Winter 2024 - Sprint 1**
-Frontend Development

 # Authors:
 - Maz Radwan